-Organizations that work with the Department of Defense (DoD) must now comply with the Cybersecurity Maturity Model Certification (CMMC) framework.
+Organizations that work with the Department of Defense (DoD) must now comply with the Cybersecurity Maturity Model Certification (See: What is CMMC?) framework.
 This newly developed framework consists of maturity processes and cybersecurity best practices from multiple cybersecurity standards, frameworks, and other references, as well as inputs from the Defense Industrial Base (DIB) and Department of Defense (DoD) stakeholders.
 In this article, we'll explain CMMC and how you can efficiently comply with the new rules.

 The Department of Defense (DoD) works with companies in the private sector supporting DoD operations via a complex supply chain.
 DoD figures show that 300,000 companies supply services within this Defense Industrial Base (DIB).
 These companies contribute towards the research, engineering, development, acquisition, production, delivery, sustainment, and operations of DoD systems, networks, installations, capabilities, and services.

 Theft of intellectual property and sensitive information from industrial sectors within the United States has long been recognized as a serious national security issue.
 The Council of Economic Advisors estimates that malicious cyber activity cost the U.S. economy between $57 billion and $109 billion in 2016.
 This figure has likely increased in the intervening years.
 The DIB sector has been a prime target for malicious cyber actors.
 Intellectual property and sensitive data thefts from DoD contractors and suppliers likely make up a large part of the overall loss to the U.S. economy.

 To counter this, the DoD is implementing multiple security and resilience policies within the DIB sector.
 In partnership with the DIB supply chain, the goal is to enhance the protection of two types of unclassified information:

 - Federal Contract Information (FCI) - information provided by, or generated for, the Government under contract and not intended for public release.